barseghyanartur/django-dash/README.rst

 ===============================================
 django-dash
 ===============================================
 `django-dash` (later on named Dash) is a customisable, modular dashboard application framework for Django.

 Dash allows users to create their own custom dashboards.
 Supports theming (in Dash themes are called layouts) and multiple workspaces.
 Dash comes with extensive pythonic API which allows developers to create new Dash plugins, as well as to modify bundled ones.

 To make a clearer association, think of Android for tablets (shortcuts, widgets and apps) or Windows 8 for tablets or desktops.

 Dash inherits all those concepts and makes it possible to implement a dashboard system for Django applications with minimal efforts.

 Prerequisites
 ===============================================
-- Django 1.5.*, 1.6.*
+- Django 1.5, 1.6, 1.7
 - Python 2.6.8+, 2.7.*, 3.3.*

-Core and plugins that don't rely on third-party Django apps seem to work well with Django 1.7 (Selenium tests pass), although Django 1.7 is not yet proclaimed to be flawlessly supported by Dash.
+Note, that Django 1.7 is not yet proclaimed to be flawlessly supported!

 Key concepts
 ===============================================
 - Each layout (theme) consist of placeholders.
 Each plugin widget has its' own specific HTML/JavaScript/CSS.
 - There might be multiple themes implemented and installed, but only one can be active for a certain user.
 Default layout is chosen system wide, but each user (if has an appropriate permission) can choose his preferred layout.
 - Placeholder is a space, in which the plugin widgets are placed.
 - Placeholders are rectangles consisting of cells.
 Each placeholder has its' own custom number of rows and columns.
 - Workspace is just another named dashboard.
 Users switch between workspaces in navigation.
 Amount of workspaces is unlimited.
 - Plugin is a (Django) micro app.
 Most heavy work should happen in plugin.
   Plugin may have its' own views, urls, etc. Rendering happens with use of plugin widgets.
 - Plugin widgets are mainly responsible for rendering of the plugin data.
   Each plugin widget has its' own specific HTML/JavaScript/CSS.
 A single plugin widget is registered for a triple (layout, placeholder, plugin).
 - Public dashboard (implemented as a contrib app, which makes it optional) allows users to make their workspaces public.
 If user chooses to make his dashboard public, default workspace becomes public.
 As for non-default workspaces, user can still make each of them private or public.

 Main features
 ===============================================